jbts/RayTracer/docs/scene_file.md

 If no image maps are specified in the scene file, this is the default behavior.

+Note that this command doesn't take any arguments, so there's no trailing colon.

 #### `im_nop`

 Adds an image map that does nothing.
 Useful for preventing the default behavior of clamping.
 If you want the final image to be written without any post-processing or clamping, use this command to add a single `im_nop` image map to the scene.

+Note that this command doesn't take any arguments, so there's no trailing colon.